-&lt;sup>17 The same Commission forecasts contained in SWD (2020) 176 final, Annexes, p.
-50, fig. 36 and p.
-61, fig. 49, however, indicate a still significant use of natural gas in 2030; moreover, the forecasts seem to allow - p.
-62, fig. 50 and pp. 75-76, figs. 62-63 - processes of replacing oil and coal with gas still limited in sectors, such as heavy transport and some industrial processes, which at the moment also appear not easy to convert to electricity.
-On a global level, the International Energy Agency estimates that, in the path towards zero emissions by 2050, the very substantial increase in renewables in the mix of sources for electricity production will require to be absolutely necessary to accelerate the development of renewable sources and progress in energy efficiency - as well as the development of biofuels and hydrogen research and experimentation - it also appears necessary to safeguard the possibilities of replacing oil and coal with gas in all uses where this can lead to the reduction of emissions more rapidly.
+In particular, the substantial exclusion of natural gas from Delegated Regulation 2021/2139, added to the restrictions in the eligibility criteria of the possible technological transformations in road and sea transport vehicles, seriously risks hindering the achievement of the emission reduction targets that the Union has set for 2030.17 Indeed, if in order to achieve the 55% reduction in emissions by 2030 it is absolutely necessary to accelerate the development of renewable sources and progress in energy efficiency - as well as the development of biofuels and hydrogen research and experimentation - it also appears necessary to safeguard the possibilities of replacing oil and coal with gas in all uses where this can lead to the reduction of emissions more rapidly.
 Failure to achieve the 55% target by 2030 would have not only effects on the current level of emissions but also significant carry-over effects on achieving the goal of their zeroing in 2050, making it much more difficult and expensive.
-Faced with the evidence - supported by the working materials and the conclusions of COP26 in Glasgow - that the current trajectory in the world (but also in Europe) in greenhouse emissions is incompatible with the goal of containment in 1.5 ° C of global warming compared to the pre-industrial level, we cannot afford delays in adopting all the measures necessary to change that trajectory.
+Faced with the evidence - supported by the working materials and the conclusions of COP26 in Glasgow - that the current trajectory in the world (but also in Europe) in greenhouse emissions is incompatible with the goal of containment in 1.5° C of global warming compared to the pre-industrial level, we cannot afford delays in adopting all the measures necessary to change that trajectory.18

-It would rather be necessary for the amending scope of the new Delegated Act to go beyond the still partial and restrictive indications contained at the moment in the draft and pave the way for the consideration of the role that the entirety of the possible processes of replacing oil and coal with gas can and must play in the transition, both in electricity generation and in the transport system and industrial production processes.
+It would rather be necessary for the amending scope of the new Delegated Act to go beyond the still partial and restrictive indications contained at the moment in the draft, and pave the way for the consideration of the role that the entirety of the possible processes of replacing oil and coal with gas